rossthomson89/rossthomson89.github.io/index.markdown

 I started my career building native and cross-platform mobile apps before transitioning over to Website Development.
 I spend most of my time these days building fully customised CMS's, online stores (ecommerce), landing pages as well as some other cool stuff.

-Currently working for the amazingly talented team at <a href="https://fortytwo.studio">FortyTwo Studio</a>.
+Currently working alongside the amazingly talented team at <a href="https://fortytwo.studio">FortyTwo Studio</a>.
 When I'm not working I listen to music (Like ALOT).
 Check out my weekly updated <a href="https://open.spotify.com/user/ross_182/playlist/5kNNTTP9FJ9de376BOnkr5?si=5Oco2FYnQVOi_Oi09liCMg">Spotify Playlist</a> of stuff I'm listening to.